CrossFit founder steps down as CEO after criticism over Floyd tweet

 In response to a tweet by research firm Institute for Health Metrics and Evaluation that classified racism and discrimination as public health issue, Glassman had posted on Saturday here, "It's FLOYD-19".

-The tweet, which equated the police killing of Floyd to the COVID-19 pandemic, drew flak and led to an apology here from Glassman after Adidas AG-owned (ADSGn.DE) Reebok ended its 10-year-old partnership with his company.
+The tweet, which equated the police killing of Floyd to the COVID-19 pandemic, drew flak and led to an apology here from Glassman after Adidas AG-owned Reebok ended its 10-year-old partnership with his company.

 Reporting by Anurag Maan in Bengaluru; Editing by Arun Koyyur